ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Digital spreadsheets are the "killer app" that ushered in the PC revolution.
 Today,
 spreadsheet users outnumber software developers by a factor of 50 or more.
-Although spreadsheets simplify doing many calculations, they fail to address requirements for expressivity, reuse, complex data, and performance.
+Although spreadsheets simplify many calculations, they fail to address requirements for expressivity, reuse, complex data, and performance.
 SciSheets (from "scientific spreadsheets") is an open source project that provides novel features to address these requirements.
 *Formula Scripts.*
 Scisheet formulas can be arbitrary Python scripts as well as expressions.
 This addresses expressivity by allowing